 On March 16, 2021, Dr. Christian Dahlheim, Director Group Sales, Volkswagen Group, briefed analysts and investors about the company’s upcoming EV launches.
 In his presentation, he revealed that the ID.5 would arrive in the first markets in the fourth quarter of the year (October-December 2021).

 Volkswagen held the first Way to Zero Convention on April 29, 2021, presenting its roadmap for net carbon-neutral mobility.
 “The ID.5 will be launched at the end of 2021, initially in Europe and in China,” Brandstatter said at the event, revealing that the ID.5 is not an EU-only model.
 The word “initially” is considered a sign of plans to offer the SUV-coupe in new markets, and one of them could be the United States, which is taking to EVs in a big way.

 ID.4 the priority for VW’s U.S. market operations

 The priority for the American market is localizing the ID.4.
 Volkswagen has confirmed that it will start manufacturing the ID.4 at the Chattanooga plant in 2022, which needs to go smoothly before new models are included.
-The ID.6 or ID.5 may enter series production at the American Volkswagen factory once production of the ID.4 streamlines.
+The ID.5 may enter series production at the American Volkswagen factory once production of the ID.4 streamlines.

-The VW ID.4 reached U.S. showrooms in March 2021, with a base price of $39,995.
+The VW ID.4 went on sale in the U.S. in March 2021, with a base price of USD 39,995.
 Throughout 2021 and for the most part of 2022, the new electric SUV will arrive from the Zwickau plant located in Germany.